Section I: Basics

 7. Lots of Ravenloft products are now out of print.
 Where can I find these older releases?

 8. Out of print material can sometimes be found on eBay, you can start there if you look for a paper copy.
-Most (if not all) old out-of-print Ravenloft products are available for purchase online as downloadable PDFs at SVGames.
-For a list of Ravenloft products available, see: http://www.svgames.com/downloads-wotc-adndraven.html.
+At one time, most (if not all) old out-of-print Ravenloft products were available for purchase online as downloadable PDFs at drivethrurpg.
+At some point, Wizards decided to end this practice and asked drivethrurpg to stop selling them.
+More recently, they have reversed this decision and started rolling out the old products slowly via dndclassics.com. click here for a list of Ravenloft products available through dndclassics/drivethrurpg.

-12. No. Arthaus did not intend to release any adventures for Ravenloft under 3rd Edition rules.
-Adventures rarely turn a profit, and so their focus was be on player and DM supplements.
-Likewise, with the discontinuation of the line it is unlikely WotC will be producing new adventures although there is now the possibility, albeit unlikely, that Ravenloft articles may appear in either Dragon or Dungeon magazine.
+Arthaus did not intend to release any adventures for Ravenloft under 3rd Edition rules.
+Adventures rarely turn a profit, and so their focus was to be on player and DM supplements.
+Likewise, with the discontinuation of the line, it is unlikely WotC will be producing new adventures although there is now the possibility, albeit unlikely, that Ravenloft articles may appear in either Dragon or Dungeon magazine.

 However, many of the 3rd Edtion books had lengthy adventure hooks and the book Dark Tales and Disturbing Legends contained several stories that function nicely as adventures or inspiration.